faridamajidli/STUDENT2STUDENT/README.md

 You do not need to install any packages or libraries.

-Now, that you have everything set up, create 2 new python files called student2student.py and scheduling.py and run them, respectfully.
+Now, that you have everything set up, download the python files called main_code.py and scheduling.py and run them, respectfully.

 # Usage